actuator/cve/README.md

 - **Description**: An issue in Shenzhen TCL Browser TV Web BrowseHere (aka com.tcl.browser) 6.65.022_dab24cc6_231221_gp allows a remote attacker to execute arbitrary JavaScript code via the com.tcl.browser.portal.browse.activity.BrowsePageActivity component.

 ## CVE-2023-43955
 - **Description**: The com.phlox.tvwebbrowser TV Bro application through 2.0.0 for Android mishandles external intents through WebView.
-This allows attackers to execute arbitrary code, create arbitrary files. and perform arbitrary downloads via JavaScript that uses takeBlobDownloadData.
+This allows attackers to execute arbitrary code, create arbitrary files & perform arbitrary downloads via JavaScript that uses takeBlobDownloadData.

 ## CVE-2023-42471
 - **Description**: The wave.ai.browser application through 1.0.35 for Android allows a remote attacker to execute arbitrary JavaScript code via a crafted intent.
 It contains a manifest entry that exports the wave.ai.browser.ui.splash.SplashScreen activity.
 This activity uses a WebView component to display web content and doesn't adequately validate or sanitize the URI or any extra data passed in the intent by a third-party application (with no permissions).